-Once you’ve installed the splitter and connected this to all devices, turn on the second television, run a channel scan, and verify you’re getting the desired channels.
+Once you’ve installed the splitter and connected this to all TVs, turn on the second television, run a channel scan, and verify you’re getting the desired channels.

-After having verified good reception with two TVs, connect the rest of the televisions in your home to the splitter and run a final channel scan.
+After having verified good reception with two TVs, connect the other televisions in your home to the splitter and run a final channel scan.
 You should now be able to watch your favorite programs on any TV in your house, with equally good reception in all rooms.

 What If You Don’t Have Good Signal on All Your TVs?

 If you’re having trouble getting the proper signal to all your TVs from one antenna, there may still be another way.

 If you previously had cable or satellite television service, and those cables are still in your home and not being used for anything (e.g., for internet service), you may be able to re-use this cable system to carry broadcast TV signals.
 If the system had previously worked with multiple TVs, it may work again with your new antenna.

 How to Re-Use the Cable System to Get Broadcast TV Signals